Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: APPENDIX

-For simplicity, this comparison is conducted for the T-pushing task.
-The task setting is the same as the geometry-generalized pushing task, while the only object used in training and evaluation is "\textbf{T}".
+For simplicity, this comparison is conducted for the pushing task only with letter T. The task setting is the same as the geometry-generalized pushing task, while the only object used in training and evaluation is "\textbf{T}".
 For the action space, the end effector is constrained to move in the $xy$-plane with a fixed $z$ position, with a range $[-0.05, 0.05]^2$ representing delta $xy$ motions.
+The observation includes object keypoints, goal flow, per-point clearance, and end-effector flow, defined as the distance vectors from the end effector to all keypoints.
+All components are expressed in the world frame to remain consistent with the predicted $xy$ motion, which is also defined in the world frame.